There are a myriad of ways to indulge your body in this city; here are our top spots for pampering the body and de-stressing the mind.

 Via Aurelia Antica, 415

 +39 06 6642740

 Located in the Crowne Plaza Rome – St. Peter’s, and just a few steps from the serene gardens of Villa Doria Pamphili, this sanctuary of wellbeing and harmony is the perfect destination to soothe the mind, body, and spirit in a holistic state of relaxation.
-This Health & Fitness Centre, which covers an enclosed area of over 900 sqm (including indoor pool), offers a decadent selection of personalised services for the face and body, ranging from treatments such as the traditional and popular aromatherapy massage to the Thai massage.
+This Health & Fitness Centre, which covers an enclosed area of over 900 sqm (including an indoor pool), offers a decadent selection of personalised services for the face and body, ranging from treatments such as the traditional and popular aromatherapy massage to the Thai massage.
 In addition to the decadent treatments that have clients rushing back for more, St Peter’s Spa also boasts an enticing mix of facilities, including Roman baths, sauna, indoor hydrotherapy pool, massage showers, a ZEN grotto and an outdoor pool during the summer period.